New York City schools may close again as Covid-19 cases surge

 (CNN)New York City's public school system, the nation's largest, could shut down all classrooms as early as Monday in the midst of a growing second wave of coronavirus infections, officials said.

-The decision signals a grim turnabout for a city that was an epicenter of the pandemic in the late March and mirrors the move back to online learning of other schools districts around the country.
-NYC schools closed in March and turned to all remote learning before reopening for in-person classes in September.
+The decision signals a grim turnabout for a city that was an epicenter of the pandemic in late March and mirrors the move back to online learning of other schools districts around the country.
+NYC schools closed last spring and turned to all remote learning before reopening for in-person classes in September.

 "We've faced these challenges before and are prepared for any situation that comes our way," New York City Schools Chancellor Richard Carranza wrote in a letter to principals on Friday.
 "New Yorkers have proven they are ready and willing to do the collective work to fight back this virus."

-Carranza and Mayor Bill de Blasio said the school system's 1.1 million students should prepare for a brief period of remote learning "out of an abundance of caution" as Covid-19 cases soar to alarming levels.
+Carranza and Mayor Bill de Blasio said the school system's 1.1 million students and 75,000 teachers should prepare for a brief period of remote learning "out of an abundance of caution" as Covid-19 cases soar to alarming levels.

 "And while no decision has been made about a system-wide transition to remote learning ... we must be prepared for every scenario," Carranza wrote.